Anthony Calvillo

 Calvillo won three Grey Cup championships in 2002, 2009, and 2010, and named Grey Cup Most Valuable Player in 2002.
 He also won the CFL's Most Outstanding Player Award three times, in 2003, 2008, and 2009, which ties him for second all-time behind Doug Flutie.
 Calvillo announced his retirement on January 21, 2014.
 Calvillo was an assistant coach for the Alouettes from 2015 to 2017 and with the Toronto Argonauts in 2018.

-Early life, high school career, and family
+Early life

 Calvillo was born in Los Angeles, California.
 While attending La Puente High School, he was a two-sport standout in football and basketball.
 He is of Mexican-American descent.
 Calvillo grew up with an alcoholic and abusive father; sports were his escape from his turbulent childhood.

 College career

 Calvillo spent two seasons at Mt.
 San Antonio College before transferring to Utah State University in 1992.
 After a solid junior year as starting quarterback, he had a terrific senior season in 1993.
 He set a school record with 3,260 yards of total offense in the regular season, and he also set a school record with five touchdown passes in a single game (he did it twice).
 With Calvillo leading the offense, USU won the Big West Conference championship for the first time since 1979.
 The Aggies finished the year with a 42–33 win over Ball State in the Las Vegas Bowl; Calvillo passed for 386 yards and three touchdowns to win MVP honors.
 It was Utah State's first-ever bowl victory.